emicklei/melrose-docs/content/docs/help/troubleshooting.md

 toc: true
 ---

+If you have questions about to using the tool and its language then visit [Melrōse on Groups](https://groups.google.com/g/melrose-programming).

 If you have found an issue with the tool then please report it using our [Issue tracker](https://github.com/emicklei/melrose/issues).